alchemy-bootcamp-one-summer-2018/lab-2-about-me/LAB-3.md

 ## Tools

-* Use a Manage a form submission like we did in yesterdays lab
+* Manage a form submission like we did in yesterdays lab
 * Use `document.querySelectorAll` to find matching elements
 * Use arrays and objects to manage the data
 * Mediate the data between JavaScript and the visible DOM output